angular-bbs/webapi-starter/README.md

 # Test Client

 Please see repository [Github-client](https://github.com/angular-bbs/github-client), it is an Angular-cli generated project with Angular 2 RC5.
 Interface is made up with Semantic-ui and ng-semantic.

+Note: replace the ClientId with your own clientId in the [Github-client](https://github.com/angular-bbs/github-client).